dmbarbour/wikilon/docs/AwelonLang.md

 ## Hierarchical Dictionaries

-Awelon reserves character `@` for symbolic context, primarily for hierarchical dictionaries.
-The intention is to support [application models](ApplicationModel.md) that share dictionaries through messaging or publish-subscribe systems, dictionaries as documents or spreadsheets or databases, explicitly versioned dictionaries, and other coarse grained applications.
-Hierarchical dictionaries are unsuitable for use as namespaces or modules.

-Words of form `foo@dict` refer to definition of `foo` in context of `dict`.
-Blocks also may be qualified with context: `[foo bar]@d` is equivalent to `[foo@d bar@d]`.
-Similarly, `42@d` is `[41 succ]@d` is `[41@d succ@d]`, and `"hello"@d` is `[104 "ello" cons]@d`, and `$secureHash@d` must interpret the secure hash resource in context of `d`.
-Even annotations may be usefully qualified, and we'll move the `@` character to the word within the parentheses.
-For example, `[X](eq_z@d)` is an assertion that `[X]` is equivalent to `[z@d]`.

-Symbolic context is monotonic and second-class.
-Hierarchical dictionaries permit the parent to reference the child, the child dictionary cannot reference the parent.
-There is no stepping back, no `..` path, and every dictionary must be fully self-contained.
-The context for any fragment of Awelon code can be determined locally.
-No space is permitted to separate a word or block from its `@dict` qualifier.
-The symbol `dict` must also be a valid word.

-Deep hierarchical contexts are possible and are left-associative, e.g. `foo@xy@zzy` is `foo@xy` in context of `zzy`.
-However, by Law of Demeter, this should rarely appear in source code.
-A development environment should raise a warning unless it is suppressed for a dictionary.

-*Note:* Although Awelon doesn't specify representation for dictionaries, I strongly recommend that hierarchical dictionaries leverage persistent data structures and secure hash resources.
-This enables a great deal of structure sharing, which is valuable because child dictionaries will have many definitions in common with each other and the parent.

-### Localization
+For several [application models](ApplicationModel.md), it is convenient if an agent can inject definitions or operate in an isolated sandbox.
+For some application models, we might even wish to treat "dictionaries" as a unit - a document, database, or spreadsheet that to be shared, versioned, maintained via publish-subscribe.
+To support these models, I introduce a concept of *hierarchical dictionaries*.
+A dictionary may contain and reference other dictionaries.

+We'll use an `@dict` suffix to reference a component dictionary.

+        bar@d       (has behavior of `bar` from dictionary `d`) 42@d        => [41 succ]@d
+        [41 succ]@d => [41@d succ@d]
+        "hello"@d   => [104 "ello"]@d

+Component dictionaries must be named using normal words (modulo the `@` character).
+Dictionary references are second class - we cannot syntactically separate the `@dict` suffix from the word or block being modified, no whitespace is permitted.

-As a special optimization, an evaluator can erase insignificant hierarchical qualifiers.
-For example, if `42@d` means the same thing as `42` due to equivalent definitions for `zero` and `succ`, then we may freely rewrite `42@d` to `42`.
-This helps mitigate the inability for child dictionaries to reference the parent.
+There is no means for a component dictionary to reference its host or siblings.
+Each dictionary will be fully self-contained.
+In practice, this requires replicating common dependencies such as definitions for numbers and arithmetic.
+However, we are permitted to erase qualifiers when they are not relevant.
+For example, if `42@d` has the same behavior as `42` (due to equivalent behavior for `succ` and `zero`), then a localizing evaluator is free to rewrite the former to the latter.

+To save disk space, it's best that dictionaries are represented in a manner that supports a high degree of structure sharing.
+For example, leveraging secure hash resources with a trie data structure should enable component dictionaries to efficiently share structure with host, sibling, and version history.

+*Note:* Hierarchical dictionaries are unsuitable as a basis for modules or namespaces.
+For modules, try *Labeled Data* records.
+For namespaces, try *Editable Views*.

 ## Editable Views

-Awelon is designed to use a simple technique to support richer programming styles, DSLs, and larger programs: Awelon shifts the rich syntax burden to [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html) in the form of *editable views*.

-*Aside:* By *editable views* I mean to emphasize purely functional, bidirectional rewrites between serializable representations.
-Similar to functional lenses.
-Projectional editing encompasses editable views and a lot more.
+Awelon is designed to use a simple technique to support richer programming styles, DSLs, and larger programs: Awelon shifts the rich syntax burden to [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html), preferably in the form of *editable views*.
+By *editable views* I mean to emphasize purely functional, bidirectional, RESTful rewrites between serializable representations.

 My initial emphasis is textual views, such that we can readily integrate favored editors and perhaps even leverage [Filesystem in Userspace (FUSE)](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) to operate on a dictionary through a conventional filesystem.
 Numbers are a useful example for textual editable views.
 A viable sketch: